Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Research Gaps and Future Directions

-Multilingual jailbreaking remains challenging since safety mechanisms often rely on English-centric data. \cite{Yong2023Low} and \cite{Deng2023Multilingual} exposed this vulnerability and proposed a "Self-Defense" framework to generate multilingual training data for safety fine-tuning.
-Integrating vision into LLMs introduces new vulnerabilities. \cite{Qi2023Visual} demonstrated that adversarial images can jailbreak models, indicating a need for stronger cross-modal alignment techniques.
+Multilingual jailbreaking remains challenging since safety mechanisms often rely on English-centric data.
+Yong et al. \cite{Yong2023Low} and Deng et al. \cite{Deng2023Multilingual} exposed this vulnerability and proposed a "Self-Defense" framework to generate multilingual training data for safety fine-tuning.
+Integrating vision into LLMs introduces new vulnerabilities.
+Qi et al. \cite{Qi2024Visual} demonstrated that adversarial images can jailbreak models, indicating a need for stronger cross-modal alignment techniques.